TeachBooks/learn-programming/book/install/common/hidden.md

 (hidden)=
 # Hidden Files

 By default some of the folders (directories) and files are hidden on your computer to protect you against making changes that causes problems.
-You will need to see some of these files and folders to properly set up and use the softare described in this book.
+You will need to see some of these files and folders to properly set up and use the software described in this book.

 ## Change Settings via a GUI